 Cafe Schurter is located near the HB station and the border of Old Town.
 Locals, delicious pastries, steaming hot cappuccinos, and chummy baristas fill the inside of this cozy cafe.
 Pair your coffee with traditional Swiss pastries such as hüppen or savory quiche.

 Take a left outside of Cafe Schurter and walk down to Zurich’s Old Town, a colorful famous historical site established in 1893.
 Along the scenic and bustling cobblestone streets is a plethora of shopping, cafes, and bars.

-Old Town runs alongside of some the main attractions in Zurich, which you may end up taking some additional stops on the way.
-After shopping and walking perch yourself at an outdoor cafe, order a frothy beer, and people watch in the center.
+Old Town runs alongside of some the main attractions in Zurich, and you may end up taking some additional stops on the way.
+After shopping and walking perch yourself at an outdoor cafe, order a frothy beer, and people-watch in the center.

 3| Chow Down On Some Fondue

-What better way to satiate that growling tummy after walking Old Town than with Swiss fondue.
-One place with some delicious cheese and recommended by a local was Swiss Chuchi.
+What better way to satiate that growling tummy after walking Old Town than with Swiss fondue?
+One place with some delicious cheese recommended by a local was Swiss Chuchi.
 It was the first fondue parlor in Old Town.
 Swiss Chuchi’s fondue is out of this world!

-Per server’s recommendation I ordered the truffle fondue, which comes with bread for dipping and requested potatoes on the side.
-My mouth is still drooling for the gooey and salty deliciousness of this fondue.
+Per the server’s recommendation, I ordered the truffle fondue, which comes with bread for dipping and requested potatoes on the side.
+My mouth is still drooling with the gooey and salty deliciousness of this fondue.
 Don’t rush this meal, enjoy every bite, you planning a trip back just to eat here again.

 4| Explore Limmat River